conveyal/analyst-server/docs/api.md

 created, so a first step is to create scenarios and upload shapefiles to Analyst Server through the default user interface and ensure that analysis can be performed and that results are satisfactory.

+## Authentication

+The APIs described here (with the exception of the tile APIs) require authentication using OAuth2.
+Your account has API key(s) and secret(s) which you can use to connect applications to it.
+Authenticating via OAuth is a two-stage process:

+1. Make a POST request to /oauth/token with an HTTP Basic Authorization header, using your key and secret as the username and password (which are concatenated with a : and then base64-encoded, and then placed in a header `Authorization: Basic <base64-encoded-value>`).
+   Put in the body `grant_type=client_credentials`, and send it with content type application/x-www-form-urlencoded.
+2. The response from that is a JSON object like so:

+    {
+        "access_token": "many-random-letters-and-numbers",
+        "token_type": "Bearer",
+        "expires_in": 3600
+    }

+  It can be used by adding an `Authorization: Bearer <access_token>` header to all requests.
+It is good for one hour.

 ## Single-point analysis

 Currently the API only supports performing single point analysis.
 To perform a single point analysis, you POST a JSON